 - Which filler is best for the client?

 - Discuss the patient's medical conditions, drug allergies and medical treatments, including current medications, vitamins and herbal supplements as well as alcohol and tobacco use.

-Dr. Kevin Kunkel and his staff will use this information to evaluate the patient's general health status and any pre-existing health conditions.
+Our physicians and staff will use this information to evaluate the patient's general health status and any pre-existing health conditions.
 They will also discuss all side effects, most commonly bruising and bleeding at the injection site.

 Types of Fillers